 If your character is a college professor, they’ll use big words.
 If they’re a high-school drop out, they’ll speak differently.
 Likewise, they’ll have different thoughts, reactions and dialogue if they are introverted or extroverted, optimistic or pessimistic, religious or agnostic, angry or calm, mature or childish, neat or sloppy, creative or analytical etc. etc. etc. It all comes down to knowing your characters and living inside of their heads.

-On “The Simpsons”, the character Dr. Hibbert is an educated physician who went to Johns Hopkins Medical School.
+On “The Simpsons”, the character Dr. Hibbert is a physician who went to Johns Hopkins Medical School.
 He’s no dummy, and tends to be solemn when making diagnoses.

 Don’t: Dr. Hibbert put his feet up on the desk.
 “Well shucks Homer, you’re in a dilly of a pickle.
 We’ve gotta pre-form some surgery on your old noggin.”